I don't own these characters.

 "Ron can actually work magic if he has the time, the right stuff, and steady ground apparently," Monique declared, grabbing for one of the many bowls on the large table the crew sat around.
 Betty and Vivian joined them on the venture, enjoying the grub just as much as everyone else.

 The table was covered in food.
 It was either in deep bowls or large plates.
 They were grabbing what they wanted and put the food on their own plates.
 Everyone had a stack of food and did not seem to be letting up.

 "He is quite the chef," Vivian agreed, taking some flat bread and dipping it in a food that she could not even identify.
 She just knew it was damned tasty.

 "I can assume you guys were never hurting for good food while out to sea," Betty remarked, finishing up one morsel and starting on another.

 "No, Ron always took excellent care of us," Kim replied before leaning over to Shego and eating the fruit that the older woman was about to put in her own mouth.
-Kim gave her an innocent, impish look.
+Shego made a choked noise and Kim gave her an innocent, impish look.